Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/OLDChem/readme.md

 - "Multiver" has been renamed to Charcoal and had its lung damage stripped out.
 - borghydro.dm now uses old chemicals instead of the Cobbychem fuck-shit.
+- rot.dm now only needs 1u Formaldehyde OR Preservahyde to preserve a body, like how it was on the old server.

 ### Defines: